wklchris/wklchris.github.io/docsrc/Hobbies/Programming.rst

 .. important::

-   Now I mainly use Python, and I rarely use Pascal/C++/C# that I learned before.
+   Now I mainly use Python/C++, and I rarely use Pascal/C# that I learned before.
 I also know HTML/CSS and a little Javascript, otherwise I wouldn't have been able to write this site.

    If you consider LaTeX a programming language, I'm a heavy LaTeX user too.
 See my published book on how to use LaTeX (Github repo: `wklchris/Note-by-LaTeX`_).